Raouf-Hammami-27/Movies-Django/README.md

 * Filtering movies by category
 * Add a movie to a favourite list
 * Template added
-* Exposing a rest Api using Django Rest api
+* Exposing a rest Api using Django Rest Framework